 In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information.
-The general fund schedule of revenues, expenditures, and changes in fund balance - budget and actual are presented in this section.
+The general fund schedule of revenues, expenditures, and changes in fund balance - budget and actual and the schedule of proportionate share of the net pension liability are presented in this section.

-Required supplementary information can be found on pages 25-26 of this report.
+Required supplementary information can be found on pages 26-28 of this report.